fathomnet/worms-server/README.md

 ## Endpoints

 - `/names` - returns all names ... there's a lot of names.
 The results are paged using query params `limit` (default 100) and `offset` (default 0).
 [Example](http://fathomnet.org:8888/names).
 [Example with limit and offset](http://fathomnet.org:8888/names?limit=500&offset=500000)
 - `/names/count` - returns the total number of names available.
+[Example](http://fathomnet.org:8888/names/count)
 - `/parent/:name` - return the name of the parent of `:name`.
 [Example](http://fathomnet.org:8888/parent/Bathochordaeus)
 - `/children/:name` - return the primary names of the direct children.
 [Example](http://fathomnet.org:8888/children/Bathochordaeus)
-- `/ancestors/:name` - return the primary names of all the descendants [Example](http://fathomnet.org:8888/ancestors/Atolla)
+- `/ancestors/:name` - return the primary names of all the ancestors in order from the top of the taxa tree down.
+[Example](http://fathomnet.org:8888/ancestors/Atolla)
-- `/descendants/:name` - return the primary names of all the descendants [Example](http://fathomnet.org:8888/descendants/Atolla)
+- `/descendants/:name` - return the primary names of the taxa and all its descendants in alphabetical order.
+[Example](http://fathomnet.org:8888/descendants/Atolla)
 - `/synonyms/:name` - returns alternative names for a term.
 The first term in the list is the primary/accepted name.
 [Example](http://fathomnet.org:8888/synonyms/Acanthonus%20armatus)
 - `/query/startswith/:prefix` - returns all names that start with `:prefix`.
 [Example](http://fathomnet.org:8888/query/startswith/fish)
 - `/query/contains/:glob` - returns all the names that contain `:glob`.
 [Example](http://fathomnet.org:8888/query/contains/crab)
 - `/taxa/parent/:name` - returns the name, alternateNames, and rank of the parent of the term.
 [Example](http://fathomnet.org:8888/taxa/parent/Atolla)
 - `/taxa/children/:name` - - returns the name, alternateNames, and rank of the children of the term.
 [Example](http://fathomnet.org:8888/taxa/children/Atolla)
 - `/taxa/descendants/:name` - return a tree structure of descendants from the provided name on down through the tree.
-[Example](http://fathomnet.org:8888/taxa/tree/Atolla)
+[Example](http://fathomnet.org:8888/taxa/descendants/Atolla)
 - `/taxa/info/:name` - returns the name, alternateNames, and rank of a term.
 [Example](http://fathomnet.org:8888/taxa/info/Opisthoteuthis)

 ## Usage